Catawba Falls: History

 Catawba Falls is part of the Pisgah National Forest.
 For many years, while the falls were located on public land, visitor access to the falls was heavily restricted.
 The only access points to the falls were a trail that went through private property, and an access point off of Interstate 40.
 Use of either access point was illegal.

 In 2005 and 2007, the Foothills Conservancy of North Carolina purchased 88 acre of land at the end of Catawba River Road for a trailhead.
 In 2010, after Congressional approval the property was transferred to the US Forest Service and access to the falls was officially opened to the public.
 In 2012, a new parking area was built by the Forest Service.
 The Forest Service plans further improvements, including a foot bridge over a tricky crossing of the river along the trail and a new trail to the upper falls, bypassing a section considered steep and dangerous.

+While Hurricane Helene caused significant damage to the area, Catawba Falls and the parking area are currently open.